 - supports (un)subscription to the notification of analytics information for slice load level information or network slice instance load level information from NWDAF to determine slice selection.

-- supports (un)subscription to the notification of analytics information for service experience related network data from the NWDAF;
+- supports (un)subscription to the notification of analytics information for service experience related network data from the NWDAF; and

+- supports (un)subscription to the notification of analytics information for dispersion at the slice from the NWDAF.

 The Access and Mobility Management Function (AMF):